ChapelR/twine-resources/docs/README.md

 - [Website](http://adventures.longwelwind.net/)

-Adventures is a custom story format for Twine 2 made by Longwelwind that allows writers to add RPG elements such as health, items, golds and more to their story.
+Adventures is a custom story format for Twine 2 made by Longelwind that allows writers to add RPG elements such as health, items, golds and more to their story.

 ##### Twine-Monotagari (story format)